lucienbertin/sandboxes/README.md

 ## root

-you'll find a docker compose file to launch all the services i need for the infra, for now a postgres/postgis, a rabbitMQ, a redis, a mongodb and its mongo-express. run it with a
+you'll find a docker compose file to launch all the services i need for the infra, for now a postgres/postgis, a rabbitMQ, a redis, a mongodb and its mongo-express.

+it also links to the projects i have bundled as docker images, for now just rust and nextjs, you will need to build them beforehand, do it with a `docker compose build`

+run it with a

 ```
 $ docker compose up